 TIP 1 – Create a stimulating atmosphere.

 Make your store a place where customers feel comfortable and at ease be it through decor, music, scent, or lighting.
 Choose a signature scent for your physical store.
-Use the scent on your postcards and brochures to create a subconscious connection with your customers.
+Use the scent on your postcards and use a brochure maker for brochures to create a subconscious connection with your customers.

 TIP 2 – Tell a real-life brand narrative.